-Based on preliminary site design, approximately 54 acres of low quality potential summer roosting habitat, 64 acres of medium quality potential summer roosting habitat, and 46 acres of high quality potential summer roosting habitat for NLEBs will be cleared within the Project Site (Figure 3-7).
+Based on preliminary site design, approximately 54 acres of low-quality potential summer roosting habitat, 64 acres of medium quality potential summer roosting habitat, and 46 acres of high-quality potential summer roosting habitat for NLEBs would be cleared within the Project Site (Figure 3-7).
 Additional clearing up to eight acres may be necessary along the gen-tie/collector line route to accommodate the transmission line poles.
+A total of up to 118 acres of forest that could provide summer roosting habitat for NLEBs may be removed (low-quality habitat is not considered in this impact calculation).